Testing Information

 See below for test dates and how to register for the SAT & ACT.

 Colleges/Universities require scores be sent directly from testing agencies.
 Students can choose up to four colleges/universities that the scores will automatically be sent to when signing up for the SAT or ACT.
-If students wait until after receiving their scores, it may cost up to $14 per official score report.
+There is a fee associated with sending official score reports if students wait until after receiving their scores.

 Several colleges and universities are now test-optional.
 Click here to read more about test-optional schools and if it's in a student's best interest to submit the SAT or ACT scores.